mei0872/best-chance-studio/README.md

 This is not a goal.
 It is the constraint the funding model is built around.

-> *"Free for rescues is the constraint.
-The funding model works around it."*

 BCS AI and infrastructure costs are covered by animal welfare foundations, corporate sponsors, and individual donors — not rescues.
 The founder personally seeds early costs.
 The rescue community doesn't pay.
 That's the deal, and there's no asterisk.

 Every rescue.
 Every dog.
 Every presentation.
 Free.

-One note on AI costs: BCS uses your own AI provider account for the coaching features — typically $5–10/month for an active rescue, paid directly to your provider (OpenAI, Anthropic, or local via Ollama — free for technical rescues).
-We never see it.
-One account per rescue covers the whole team.

 ---